Federated Learning of Large Models at the Edge via Principal Sub-Model Training: Conclusion

 \section{Conclusion}

-We have considered the practical, yet under-explored, problem of federated learning in a resource-constrained edge setting, where no participating client has the capacity to train a large model.
-As our main contribution, we propose the \method{} training methodology, that empowers the resource-limited clients by enabling them to train smaller sub-models.
-At the same time, \method{} utilizes a novel sampling approach to obtain sub-models for the clients, all of which together ensure that the server model achieves close to the full-model performance. \method{} further improves memory efficiency by exploiting low-rank structure in intermediate activations.
-Our extensive empirical results demonstrate that \method{} performs significantly better than the prior baselines, especially when each client can train only a very small sub-model.
+We have considered a practical yet under-explored problem of federated learning in a resource-constrained edge setting, where no participating client has the capacity to train a large model.
+As our main contribution, we propose the \method{} training methodology, that empowers resource-limited clients by enabling them to train smaller sub-models, while still allowing the server to reconstruct the full model.
+Importantly, \method{} utilizes a novel sampling approach to obtain sub-models for the clients, all of which together provide near-full model coverage. \method{} further improves memory efficiency by exploiting low-rank structure in intermediate activations.
+Our extensive empirical results on diverse models and datasets demonstrate that \method{} performs significantly better than the prior baselines, especially when each client can train only a very small sub-model.
+For instance, compared to full-model training, \method{} only incurs $\sim 2\%$ accuracy drop for ResNet-18/CIFAR-10 when clients train only $0.2\times$ sub-models, while yielding an accuracy improvement of up to $10\%$ compared to existing works.
+We further present insights into performance gains of \method{} compared to other baseline methods and demonstrate the necessity of importance-aware kernel sampling in sub-model training.